carlohamalainen/carlohamalainen.github.io/content/posts/2008-11-09-cython-vs-c-improved.md

 The Cython implementation with Robert's patch is now significantly faster than the C++ implementation on most of the range that I checked.

-**Archived Comments**

-Date: 2008-11-09 16:01:37 UTC

-Author: Alok

-The Green (C++) curve looks better performing from 12-14, what are we missing?

-Date: 2008-11-10 13:49:28 UTC

-Author: Robert Bradshaw

-It's impossible to see on the graph, but C++ doesn't take over from Cython until size 13 and 14.
-I'm very curious as to why, it almost looks like an algorithmic difference.
-Don't have time right now, but I'll do some investigating soon (there were still a lot of inefficiencies in the Cython code).